 Priorities (ranked) Program Guidelines Provide needed services that directly support affordable housing and increased employment opportunities Provide transportation, child care, and other core services to support low income persons access to job training and job accessibility Provide services that increase access to affordable housing, such as credit repair.
 Provide support services and housing options for victims of domestic violence End homelessness Prioritize support services that help formerly homeless persons maintain permanent housing.
 Provide employment/employment supports accessible to people experiencing homelessness.
-Assist persons experiencing homelessness or at risk of homelessness ir obtaining eligibility for benefits (such as disability, social security, veterans etc.) Provide legal assistance to people likely to become or remain homeless because of limited housing options and document the effectiveness of this intervention.
-Support the provision of housing for persons with disabilities including mental Provide support services that enable persons with mental illness and intellectual disability to sustain permanent housing and live with as much independence as possible illness and intellectual and developmental disability Assist persons obtain eligibility for benefits (such as disability, social security, veterans, etc.) Support youth mentoring, after school education and other youth services as part of Provide life skills training and coaching for low-income persons (adults and youth) to gain skills to obtain financial, home, interpersonal, and job stability neighborhood revitalization Support the use of community centers as sites for youth services, especially for after-school education and enrichment Develop evaluation tools that will help community programs increase the effectiveness of their work
+Assist persons experiencing homelessness or at risk of homelessness in obtaining eligibility for benefits (such as disability, social security, veterans etc.) Provide legal assistance to people likely to become or remain homeless because of limited housing options and document the effectiveness of this Support the provision of housing for persons with disabilities including mental Provide support services that enable persons with mental illness and intellectual disability to sustain permanent housing and live with as illness and intellectual and developmental disability much independence as possible Assist persons obtain eligibility for benefits (such as disability, social security, veterans, etc.) Support youth mentoring, after school education and other youth services as part of neighborhood revitalization Provide life skills training and coaching for low-income persons (adults and youth) to gain skills to obtain financial, home, interpersonal, and job stability Compart the way of company to contain a containing to the few youth containing. neighbornood revitalization Support the use of community centers as sites for youth services, especially for after-school education and enrichment Develop evaluation tools that will help community programs increase the effectiveness of their work